docker/docs/docker-store/faq.md

 **Billing**.
 Click the **Payment methods** tab to update your credit card and contact information.

-If you are updating the card details for an organization, be sure the select the organization name from the **Account** menu before updating the information.
+If you are updating the card details for an organization, be sure to select the organization name from the **Account** menu before updating the information.

 ### How does cancellation work?
 Do you offer refunds?